Brentwood Town F.C.: Modern club

 In 2000–01 the club won their first Essex Senior League title, although they finished third from bottom of the league the following season.
 In 2004 the club adopted its current name.
 After winning the Essex Senior League for the second time in 2006–07, and also winning the League Cup, the club was promoted to Division One North of the Isthmian League.
 In 2008–09 they finished third and qualified for the promotion play-offs, but lost 4–1 at home to Waltham Abbey.
 In 2010–11 the club finished fifth and qualified for the play-offs again.
 After defeating Needham Market 3–1 in the semi-finals, they lost 3–2 to Wingate & Finchley in the final.
 They qualified for the play-offs again after a fourth-place finish in 2014–15, and after beating AFC Sudbury on penalties in the semi-final, they defeated Thurrock 5–0 in the final to earn promotion to the Premier Division.
 However, the following season saw them finish in the relegation zone, resulting in relegation back to Division One North.

+In 2021–22 Brentwood finished third in the North Division.
+In the promotion play-offs they defeated Stowmarket Town 2–1 in the semi-finals, before losing on penalties to Canvey Island in the final.
+They qualified for the play-offs again in 2023–24 with a fifth placed-finish.
+After beating Bury Town 3–1 in the semi-finals, the club lost the final on penalties again, this time to Bowers & Pitsea.
+In 2024–25 season they were North Division champions, earning promotion to the Premier Division.

 Ground

 Manor Athletic played at King George's Playing Fields until moving to Larkin's Playing Field in 1957.
 In 1992 they were required to leave the ground in order to maintain senior status, and groundshared at East Thurrock United's Rookery Hill.
 The following year they moved to the Brentwood Centre, with the opening match played on 9 October 1993.
 Initially the only spectator facilities was a covered area adjacent to the clubhouse; seats were later installed in one half of the stand.
 Floodlights were installed in 1999.
-A new record attendance was set in August 2004 when a crowd of 472 watched a friendly match against a West Ham United XI.
+A record attendance was set in August 2004 when a crowd of 472 watched a friendly match against a West Ham United XI.
+This was beaten in April 2022 when 897 watched the play-off semi-final match against Stowmarket Town.
+A new record of 1,323 was set in December 2024 for an FA Trophy match against Southend United.
+This was bettered when 1,467 spectators attended a 21 April 2025 title-deciding match against Basildon United.